nkaraffa/RaspberryPi_RemoteCamera/README.md

 # <h1 align="center">Raspberry Pi RasberryPi Remote Camera Project</h1>

-Personal Project to install RasberryPi remote camera with Internet Access

 ______
 The purpose of this project is to create and install a RasberryPi remote camera system with internet capability.